-“This race would not go on without Cape Cod Healthcare,” said Christine Frazier, New Balance Falmouth Road Race president.
+“This race would not go on without Cape Cod Healthcare,” said Christine Frazier, New Balance Falmouth Road Race Sponsor Manager.
 “You have been behind the scenes putting in about 350 man hours each year.”

 Many from Falmouth Hospital have returned to volunteer year after year, and many have brought family members, who themselves have remained loyal to the Falmouth Road Race cause.

 Falmouth Internal Medicine Physician Arthur Crago, MD, who, along with Dr. Richard Adams, was Medical Director of the Falmouth Road Race until about 10 years ago (and still helps out each year), acknowledged that the medical team from Falmouth Hospital has played a key role in the race’s success.
 “I’m sure that over the years we’ve saved many lives,” he said.